LujiAnna/readable-code/README.md

 - Class constants MUST be declared in all upper case with underscore separators
 - naming convention is used SHOULD be applied consistently within a reasonable scope
 - Code MUST use an indent of 4 spaces for each indent level, and MUST NOT use tabs for indenting.

+### Clean Code

+- Remove unnecessary spacing
+- Initialize with empty: string, array, or 0 for numbers.